domRiddle/ASF/Escrow.md

 ## FAQ

+**Q:** How is ASF making use of 2FA module?

+**A:** If ASF 2FA is available, ASF will use it for automatic confirmation of trades that are being sent/accepted by ASF.
+It will also be capable of automatically generating 2FA tokens on as-needed basis, for example in order to log in.
+In addition to that, having ASF 2FA also enables ```!2fa*``` commands for you to use.
+Finally it also makes it possible for you to use several extra ASF features, such as ```AcceptConfirmationsPeriod```.
+That should be all for now, if I didn't forget about anything.

+***

 **Q:** What if I need a 2FA token?

 **A:** You will need 2FA token to access 2FA-protected account, that includes every account with ASF 2FA as well.
 You should generate tokens in authenticator that you used for import, but you can also generate temporary tokens through ```!2fa``` command sent via the chat to given bot.
 You can also use ```!2fa <BOT>``` command to generate temporary token for given bot instance.
 This should be enough for you to access bot accounts through e.g. browser, but as noted above - you should use your friendly authenticator (Android, SDA or WinAuth) instead.